k-kinzal/dgeni-markdown-example/docs/auto/service/$injector.md

 ## Inference

 In JavaScript calling `toString()` on a function returns the function definition.
-The definition can then be parsed and the function arguments can be extracted. *NOTE:* This does not work with minification, and obfuscation tools since these tools change the argument names.
+The definition can then be parsed and the function arguments can be extracted.
+This method of discovering annotations is disallowed when the injector is in strict mode.
+*NOTE:* This does not work with minification, and obfuscation tools since these tools change the argument names.

 ## `$inject` Annotation
 By adding an `$inject` property onto a function the injection parameters can be specified.